Kōhoku Station (Saga): Station layout

-The station consists of a side and two island platforms serving five tracks at grade.
+The station consists of a side platform and two island platforms serving five tracks at grade.
 There is a passing loop between platforms 1 and 2 and several more passing loops/sidings south of the station beyond platform 5.
-The station is a hashigami structure where the station facilities are located on a bridge which spans the platforms and which has entrances to the south and north of the tracks.
+The station is an elevated structure where the station facilities are located on a bridge which spans the platforms and which has entrances to the south and north of the tracks.
 Located on the bridge are a waiting room, a staffed ticket window and the ticket gates.
 Elevators give access to the bridge from both the south and north station entrances.
 After the ticket gates, elevators lead down to the various platforms.